SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation: Related Work

 \subsection{Sequential Recommendation}

-Sequential recommendation~\cite{xie2022contrastive, chen2018sequential, chang2021sequential, li2020time} aims to predict what the users might prefer next with their historical behaviors.
+Sequential recommendation~\cite{xie2022contrastive, chen2018sequential, chang2021sequential, li2020time, yang2024psl,yang2025breaking,zhang2026talos} aims to predict what the users might prefer next with their historical behaviors.
 Existing sequential recommendation methods use sequential modeling models, such as recurrent neural networks (RNNs)~\cite{hidasi2015session}, convolutional neural networks (CNNs)~\cite{tang2018personalized} or Transformers~\cite{sun2019bert4rec,kang2018self,yang2023generic}, to model user interaction sequences.
+For instance, GRU4Rec~\cite{hidasi2015session} applies gated recurrent units to capture sequential dependencies, while Caser~\cite{tang2018personalized} employs convolutional filters to learn local interaction patterns.
 Transformer-based models such as BERT4Rec~\cite{sun2019bert4rec} employs the BERT~\cite{devlin2019bert} to model user interaction sequences with Cloze-style training objective; SASRec~\cite{kang2018self} introduces causal attention mechanism to automatically learn the weights of different interaction items; and HSTU~\cite{zhai2024actions} stacks the Hierarchical Sequential Transduction Units to improve model performance on large-scale recommendation datasets.
+In addition, several studies have explored how to improve the robustness of sequential recommendation models~\cite{chen2023bias,lin2025recommendation,wang2024distributionally,chen2021autodebias}.
 Most current LLMs for recommendation methods also adopt the setting of sequential recommendation~\cite{hou2022towards,hu2025alphafuse}, benefiting from its ability to capture temporal dependencies while inheriting its modeling framework.